haydermurillo/microWebParcial/README.md

                 servidor.vm.hostname = "servidor"
                 servidor.vm.boot_timeout = 1000
         end
-        config.vm.define :cliente do |cliente|
-                cliente.vm.box = "bento/ubuntu-20.04"
-                cliente.vm.network :private_network, ip: "192.168.50.2"
-                cliente.vm.hostname = "cliente"
-                cliente.vm.boot_timeout = 1000
 end
-end

 ```
-There are 2 machines but in this case we'll use just the "servidor" machine

 Before power on the "servidor" machine with vagrant up, we must install and enable the consul service with: